zompi2/DataAssetsThumbnailsSampleProject/README.md

 ## Special thanks

 I want to say thanks to Monika, for everlasting support and that she always believes in me, and to Patrick, for always encouraging me to get my shit done :)
+Also, thanks to everybody who purchased the product and who provided valuable feedback.
+You rock! <3